Reviews You Can Rely On

 The KBS Pro has been rebranded to the KBS Large.
 Despite this name change, there are no updates to the product itself.

-Unfortunately, the KBS Large let us down with its gluten-free bread.
-Its yeast-free bread wasn't that much better, either.
+When it came time to make gluten-free bread, the KBS Large left us disappointed.
+The yeast-free bread it produced wasn't that much better, either.
 It had an extremely doughy and severely sunken top.
-But if you love an information-rich display screen, this might be the perfect fit.
+That said, this may be the one for you if you love an information-rich display screen.
 Some of its text is small but still readable at the right distance.
 Despite the impressive 17 functions, we like this model best for consistently making delicious traditional sandwich bread.
 If that's what you're after, you can't go wrong with the KBS Large.
+For those who plan on making gluten-free bread, the Zojirushi Virtuoso Plus is hands-down the one to get.

 Read more: KBS Large MBF-010 review